 Part 2: The problems that design patterns are intended to solve

 This part lists various problem types that software developers commonly face.
-And for each of these problems, it provides a list of design patterns that can solve it.
+For each of these problems, it provides a list of design patterns that can solve it.

 Part 3: Design patterns demonstrated in C#